Xakkusu/hangman-game/README.md

     - Select the python buildpack first!
     - Select the node.js buildpack second!
 9. Go to the deploy tab
-10. Select Github as the deploxment method.
+10. Select Github as the deployment method.
 11. Confirm the connection to github.
 12. Authorize correct repo to connect.
 13. Go on either "Enable Automatic" or on "Deploy Branch" to deploy the website.
     - I selected "Deploy branch" while it is selected on main
 14. Go on "View" to see live project.
 15. On the live Website the program will start running automatically.
-If not go on the "Run Programm" button.
+If not, go on the "Run Program" button.

 The live link can be found here - [Hangman game](https://hang-the-man-3409a28c593c.herokuapp.com/)